daffainfo/ctf-writeup/2023/Business CTF 2023 The Great Escape/README.md

 | Crypto | [Initialization](/2023/Business%20CTF%202023%20The%20Great%20Escape/Initialization/)
 | Reversing | [DrillingPlatform](/2023/Business%20CTF%202023%20The%20Great%20Escape/DrillingPlatform/)

-> I didn't create the writeup for cloud and fullpwn because i don't have an access to the chall again
+> I didn't create the writeup for the `cloud` and `fullpwn` challenge because i don't have an access to the challenge again